f-ras/f-ras/README.md

 I'm currently developing a startup that reimagines how to-do apps work, empowering users to live more fulfilling and intentional lives.
 This project allows me to combine my technical background with business strategy in a hands-on way.
 If you're interested in collaborating, exchanging ideas, or exploring potential partnerships, let’s connect!

+## ⚡ Fun Fact

+When I'm not busy chasing down pesky bugs in my code, you can bet I'm at the gym - pumping iron like I'm debugging my life in real time.
+I fuel up with quick, efficient healthy eats (no gourmet chef antics here), ensuring I have all the energy needed to tackle the next big challenge.

 ## 🌱 Currently Learning

 I'm delving deeper into: